Syncplay/syncplay/README.md

 ## How to report bugs

-Please use https://github.com/Uriziel/syncplay/issues to see if your bug is already reported.
-If it is not then please report it.
+You can report bugs through https://github.com/Uriziel/syncplay/issues but first please check to see if your problem has already been reported.

-You may also be able to discuss your problem through Internet Relay Chat (IRC).
-The #Syncplay room is on the irc.rizon.net server.
+You might also be able to discuss your problem through Internet Relay Chat (IRC).
+The #Syncplay channel is on the irc.rizon.net server.